Saturday, 27 December 2025

 Today we continued to make progress on our return to Argentina, and by evening we were within sight of the outermost of the islands of Tierra del Fuego.
 On the mammal front there was no improvement from the previous day, with a whale blow being the only sighting but sadly no sign of the animal at all.

 Fortunately the birding improved somewhat.
 Before lunch it continued in much the same vein as the previous day, with very little seen but I persisted regardless.
 Immediately after lunch things picked up, with a Northern Royal Albatross circling the ship before heading north being the first of the trip.
 During the afternoon we encountered many Southern Royal Albatross and by the late afternoon I had even managed a new species, with a distant Great Shearwater flying past the ship, albeit rather distantly.
-Additionally we had a group of 10 Macaroni Penguins sat on the sea, probably the last time we will encounter the species on the trip.
+Additionally we had a group of 10 Northern Rockhopper Penguins sat on the sea, probably the last time we will encounter the species on the trip.

 By nightfall we were well within sight of our final destination, leaving us with the daunting prospect of needing to complete 3 hours of distance in a day and a half, setting us up for a very slow day in the morning.